sgtcortez/Termsequel/README.md

         * NAME

-            Returns the name of the file.
+            The name of the file.

         + SIZE

-            Returns the size in bytes of the file.
+            The size in bytes of the file.
-            Size of an directory may not be correct.
-Because, to get the real size, we need to retrive all the files/subdirectories, and calculate all of them.

         + OWNER

-            Returns the owner of the file.
+            The owner of the file.

         + LEVEL

-            Defines the distance to go when searching files.
+            The depth level.
+Considering the from value as the relative path(if a directory).

         + FILE_TYPE

             The type of the file.